RobTillaart/I2C_EEPROM/README.md

 Convenience.

-Defined device sizes for constructor, more details see below
+Defined device sizes for constructor, more details see below.

 |  Define                  |  bytes  |  Notes  |
 |:-------------------------|--------:|:--------|